 Switch to a strategy that prioritizes high-value content that engages, informs, and entertains your readers.

-In terms of the content itself, your focus needs to less about the semantics of SEO.
+In terms of the content itself, your focus needs to be less about the semantics of SEO.
 Being perfectly optimized for keywords isn’t what makes a blog interesting!
 So, what does?
 Content that is well-researched and contains insights that people can use or learn from.

 Mistake 6: Not optimizing your images for SEO